chsami/sach-mention/README.md

 ## Things to keep in mind

-* Caret in webbrowsers are hell
+* Cursor inside contenteditable elements is hell